MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 #### Optimize data segmentation

 Segment types of data onto separate resources based on their characteristics and usage patterns.
-By doing so, you can allocate resources tailored to the needs of each data type.
+By doing so, you can tailor the allocation of resources to the needs of each data type.

-The segmentation can help optimize performance and cost.
+Segmentation can help optimize performance and cost.
 For example, you can place data that requires high-performance storage on resources with faster storage solutions.
-You can place less frequently accessed or archival data on lower-cost resources with slower storage solutions.
+You can place archival data or data that's less frequently accessed on lower-cost resources with slower storage solutions.
 This approach allows you to match the requirements and cost of each data type efficiently.

 Alternatively, you can group similar types of data together and run them on the same resource.
 This strategy is beneficial when multiple data types have similar usage patterns or require similar storage solutions.